Categories: Glossary

 A hard fork combinator, originally designed by IOHK, is a tool used to merge protocols specifically on the Cardano blockchain after a hard fork has occurred.

 Usually, hard forks cause downtime on the blockchain, which disrupts transactions and user experience.
-Another approach is to implement a hard fork on the live blockchain, which may compromise blockchain integrity.
-For example, the Bitcoin hard fork in 2017 resulted in the splitting of the chain and the creation of Bitcoin Cash (BCH).
-This had an impact on investor and trader interests.
+For example, the Bitcoin hard fork in 2017 resulted in the splitting of the chain and the creation of Bitcoin Cash (BCH), which had an impact on investor and trader interests.
+Additionally, another approach to implementing a hard fork is on the live blockchain, which may compromise the integrity of the blockchain itself.

-As a solution to this problem, the IOHK Foundation developed the hard fork combinator (HFC) for the Cardano (ADA) blockchain.
-This allows multiple protocols to appear as one ledger, eliminating the need for all nodes to update to the new blockchain simultaneously.
+The IOHK Foundation developed the hard fork combinator (HFC) specifically for the Cardano (ADA) blockchain.
+The HFC allows multiple protocols to appear as one ledger, eliminating the need for all nodes to update to the new blockchain simultaneously.

-In July 2020, Cardano upgraded from Byron (wallet-only protocols) to Shelley (proof-of-stake supported protocols).
-The hard fork modified the features and overall utility of the blockchain.
-With over 1 million wallets at that time, a poorly executed hard fork could have spelled disaster for Cardano and its funds.
+One of the notable implementations of the hard fork combinator was during the Cardano upgrade from Byron (wallet-only protocols) to Shelley (proof-of-stake supported protocols) in July 2020.
+This upgrade brought significant changes to the features and overall utility of the Cardano blockchain.
+With over 1 million wallets at that time, a poorly executed hard fork could have resulted in disastrous consequences for Cardano and its funds.

-However, the hard fork combinator was successfully utilized for the first time.
-On July 29, 2020, at 21:45 UTC, the transition from Byron to Shelley took place seamlessly, without any downtime or errors.
-Users were informed but not restricted in their usage, and the hard fork occurred in the background, allowing for a gradual transition of nodes over time.
+However, the hard fork combinator was successfully utilized for the first time during this upgrade.
+The transition from Byron to Shelley took place seamlessly on July 29, 2020, at 21:45 UTC, without any downtime or errors.
+Users were informed about the upgrade, but their usage of the blockchain was not restricted.
+The hard fork occurred in the background, allowing for a gradual transition of nodes over time.

 Coincu